+Render to File ×

+Render Mode Phong 🗖 Open Resulted File

+Type tif (TIFF) Save

+W idth 64 H eight 32

+Match Width/Height to Drawing Window Aspect Cancel

+Tech Note: This Designer Elements program does not support directly printing a photo-realistic image.
+Use the Render to File command on the image, open the file in a graphics application and print.

-Render Mode The pull-down list specifies the render mode used in creating the file.
+Render Mode Specifies the render mode used in creating the file.
 Phong and Gouraun shading options can be used when rendering to a file.
 Image Type This section provides output file types.
-These

-include eight image format types: Windows bitmap (bmp), Targa (tga), TIFF (tif), JPEG (jpg), Lightworks (lwi) and Encapsulated Postscript

-(eps).

-Image Width/Height These data fields specify the image size in pixels.

-To have a six inch wide image with 300 dpi, enter

-6"300 in the Width data field.

-These fields function with the Match Width/Height

-to Drawing Window Aspect check box.

-Match Width/Height to Drawing Window Aspect When checked, the image's width to height ratio equals the drawing window's width to height ratio.
+These include eight image format types: Windows bitmap (bmp), Targa (tga), TIFF (tif), JPEG (jpg), Lightworks (lwi) and Encapsulated Postscript (eps).
+Image Width/Height Specifies the image size in pixels.
+To have a six inch wide image with 300 dpi, enter 6"300 in the Width data field.
+These fields function with the Match Width/Height to Drawing Window Aspect check box.
+Match Width/Height to Drawing Window Aspect Specifies the image's width to height ratio equals the drawing window's width to height ratio.
 Entering a value in either the Width or Height field automatically enters a corresponding value in the other field.
 With the box unchecked, enter any value.
 Open Resulting File Opens the resulting file when checked.

-Save Click this button to save the file and close the

-Cancel Click this button to exit the dialog box without

-creating a file.
+Save Saves the file and closes the dialog box.
+Cancel Exits the dialog box without creating a file.